Home » News » Industry News » Best Steel Sheet for Your Money

 2. Duplex and super duplex steels (UNS S32205, S32750) offer the highest strength and corrosion resistance.
 They combine the toughness of austenitic steels with the strength and chloride stress corrosion cracking resistance of ferritic steels.

-l This material-saving approach often brings the final fabricated component cost close to that of a thicker, weaker stainless steel, while increasing performance and lifespan.
+This method saves material and often makes the final product cost similar to thicker, weaker stainless steel.
+It also improves performance and lifespan.

 Nickel alloys represent the highest level of material, where performance trumps all other considerations.